lumberjackdev/website/_posts/2021-04-09-simple-spring-boot-on-k8s.md

 {"status":"UP","groups":["liveness","readiness"]}
 ```

-And now you have access the application from within the cluster.
-When you're done, just type `exit` and the buxybox container and its Pod will be terminated.
+And now we have access the application from within the cluster.
+When we're done, just type `exit` and the buxybox container and its Pod will be terminated.
 Containers such as this are useful when debugging containers running in kubernetes.

 ### Recap
-In this post, you should have run a Docker image for a Spring Boot Application in a kubernetes Pod.
+In this post, we have run a Docker image for a Spring Boot Application in a kubernetes Pod.
 We then saw what the Pod definition looked like.
 Finally, we ran a busybox container in a different Pod that could be used to access the application through the actuator.
 As always, the sample code can be found on [github](https://github.com/lumberjackdev/springboot-on-k8s/tree/part-two).
 Thanks for reading!

 Continue on to [Part 3](2021-05-14-spring-boot-k8s-deployment.md)